yola/djstopie/README.md

 ```

 djstopie also excepts an optional `LANGUAGE_PREFIX` variable.
 This will prefix
-redirected urls, either by calling a function or by prepending a string.
+redirected urls, either by calling a function or by prefixing a string.